 Peñas del Chache

-Fuerteventura has very little light pollution, making it ideal for star-gazing.
-The Tefía observatory, in the centre of the island, is a marvellous place to enjoy the night skies, and even has its own small refuge where you can spend the night if you book in advance.
+Fuerteventura has very little light pollution, making it ideal for stargazing.
+The Tefía observatory, in the centre of the island, is a marvellous place to enjoy the night skies.
+It even has its own small refuge where you can spend the night if you book in advance.

-The Sisacumbre viewing point near Pájara in the south of the island, and is conveniently accessible by car, plus it has lots of information panels.
-Although it is only 300 metres above sea level, you can still soak up some heavenly views of the night skies.
+The Sisacumbre viewing point near Pájara in the south of the island is conveniently accessible by car.
+Plus, it has lots of information panels.
+Although it’s only 300 metres above sea level, you can still soak up some heavenly views of the night skies.